lisa-lumos/Snowflake/08-queries.md

 ## Query profile
 Provides execution details for a query - a graphical representation of the main components of the processing plan, statistics for each component, details and statistics for the overall query.

-Helps to understand the performance/behavior of a particular query - spot mistakes in the query, identify performance bottlenecks and improvement opportunities.
+Helps to understand the performance/behavior of a particular query - spot mistakes in the query, identify performance bottlenecks, and improvement opportunities.

 Operators are the functional building blocks of a query.
 Operator types:
 - data access and generation operators: TableScan, ValuesClause, Generator, ExternalScan, InternalObject.